Friday 8 - Sunday 10 March 2019

 The outsider is one of the great tropes of crime fiction – the loner hero, the shadowy figure in the background, or the detective arriving in a quiet town.
 The outsider is also the perfect vehicle for a crime novelist to reflect on a community and act as the dispassionate eyes of an observer.
 Adrian McKinty, Will Dean, Alex Reeve and Renee Knight talk about the role the outsider plays in their crime novels.

 Grab yourself a nightcap, settle down and listen to NOIRELAND’s bedtime story for grown-ups.
-Welcome to Jack-a-NOIR-y.

 TWENTY-FIRST CENTURY BONDS

 James Bond has endured as one of the great icons of the thriller genre but how has he influenced modern thrillers and what are the challenges of writing about Secret Service agents for 21st century audiences?
 James Swallow is the bestselling author of Nomad, whose MI6 agent, Marc Dane, is more comfortable behind the computer than punching bad guys.
 Asia Mackay’s Secret Service assassin, Lex Tyler, is just returning from maternity leave, determined to prove she’s still up for the job . . . just as long as she can find her Glock under the pile of nappies.
 And Douglas Lindsay introduces us to DI Ben Westphall, an ex-MI6 agent with a knack for getting into people’s heads.